Axolotl Care: Tank, Diet, Water & Health

 Axolotls are neotenic, meaning they retain their larval features throughout their entire adult life.
 While most salamanders lose their gills and move onto land, axolotls keep their external gills and stay fully aquatic forever.

-Basic Axolotl Care Requirements
+Basic Care Requirements

 Daily and Weekly Care Routine